freedomofpress/securedrop/docs/source.rst

 Get the Tor Browser
 -------------------

-.. todo:: There is a classic chicken and egg problem with encouraging sources to use Tor.
-If their network traffic is already being monitored (e.g. at their workplace by the IT department, at their home by their ISP, anywhere by FVEY...), and they don't know to use Tor from the start (like Snowden did), then their initial interest in using SecureDrop might be enough to make them a target.
-One partial mitigation might be to make this section the first section in this document, and encourage them to "stop, drop, and Tor Browser" before continuing or clicking any more links.

 Each SecureDrop instance has a publicly available *Source Interface*: a website where sources can create anonymous accounts, submit files and messages, and check back for replies.